 Bureaucracy and corruption in Bulgaria

-Bulgaria is taking active steps to combat corruption in the public sector, following the EU's recommendations.
-Nevertheless, corruption persists in various forms, such as civil servants requesting bribes or doctors expecting extra payments for improved care.
+Bulgaria continues to take active steps to combat corruption in the public sector.
+The country is following EU recommendations, and it has implemented an upgraded digital case management system.
+Nevertheless, corruption remains a persistent problem in Bulgaria, with cases of civil servants requesting bribes or doctors expecting extra payments for improved care.

-Navigating the country's administrative system can be challenging for expats, given its convoluted and inefficient bureaucracy and the differing policies implemented across regions.
-This can be particularly taxing for those immigrating to Bulgaria or planning to open a business, as a significant amount of paperwork is required.
+The country’s administrative system can be challenging for expats, given its convoluted and inefficient bureaucracy and the differing policies implemented across regions.
+This is especially difficult for those immigrating to Bulgaria or opening a business, as extensive paperwork is required.

 Expat Health Insurance